pvdz/escaya/README.md

 No options can be set during an incremental update because it's only possible to reuse a node if it was parsed in the same context that we're currently in.

+### AST

+One of the design goals for Escaya has been that the AST shouldn't change.
+It should be the same either you are parsing in `normal mode` or `recovery mode`.But there are a couple of exceptions.
+In `recovery mode` you are creating a `RootNode` instead of either a `Module` or `Script`, and this `RootNode` has additional information such as diagnosticks, context masks and mutal parser flags that you *carry over* from the recovery mode to the incremental parsing and let you continue to parse in the same context that you are currently in unless you set a strict directive on the `RootNode`.

+If you do this, Escaya will parse in strict mode and you will not be able to recover any nodes from the old tree if you were first parsing in *sloppy mode*.

 ## Escaya AST